jnozzi/cocoadev.com/markdown/SelectingNSToolbarItem.md

 ----

 Just call the toolbar item's method manually.
 So let's say you have a toolbar item whose method is @selector(goHome:).
 You would simply use     [self goHome:nil] to call the method.
-Or     General/theToolbarItem target] performSelector:[theToolbarItem action] withObject:nil]
+Or     theToolbarItem target] performSelector:[theToolbarItem action] withObject:nil]

 ----